RedHatNordicsSA/learnlinux/lab-0/README.md

 grep   Searches text in files
-cut    Removes sections from each line in a file sed    Allows you to manipulates text, such as printing, inserting, deleting and replacing content.
+cut    Removes sections from each line in a file sed    Allows you to manipulates text, such as printing, inserting, deleting and replacing content. tail   Print the end of a file head   Print the start of a file diff
 ```

 These tool are all extremely capable and can be used to a lot of things, at this point we'll just briefly introduce the tools together with a common usecase.